 - Relaxation Techniques: Learning how to relax and calm yourself down during times of stress is essential.
 Deep or paced breathing, body scan, progressive muscle relaxation, visual guided meditation are all proven ways to relax.
 You may find that one of these works better than another.
 What is important is that you practice your chosen relaxation technique on a regular basis.

 Biofeedback is essentially a training method with the goal of altering your physiological state in a specific manner.
-Using computer software and instrumentation, you will learn how to gain better voluntarily control over certain bodily functions, such as breathing.
+Using computer software and instrumentation, you will learn how to gain better voluntary control over certain bodily functions, such as breathing.
 Heartrate Variability Training (HRV) is a specific form of biofeedback that involves learning how to alter one’s breath and heart rate to induce a calm and alert state.
-Engaging in HRV training can have a profound effect on one’s physiological state, cognitions and emotions.
+Engaging in HRV training can have a profound effect on one’s physiological state, cognitions, and emotions.

 Your trained therapist will provide you with education and instructions throughout your biofeedback session.
 Typically, you are seated in a comfortable chair attached with sensors to the skin.
 You will be watching a video monitor and engaging in various software programs designed to reach a certain physiological state.
-Users of biofeedback have reported reduction in anxiety symptoms even after one session; however, at least 6-8 sessions are recommended.
+Users of biofeedback have reported a reduction in anxiety symptoms even after one session; however, at least 6-8 sessions are recommended.